Alan Rose (public servant): Life and career

 Alan Rose was born in Brisbane on 3 May 1944.
-He was educated at state schools: Rainworth Primary School; and Indooroopilly High School.
+He was educated at state schools: Rainworth State School and Indooroopilly State High School.
 He later attended the University of Queensland, where he earned a BA in 1966 and an LLB(Hons) in 1969, and the London School of Economics, where he earned an LLM in 1979.

 From 1986 to 1987, Rose was Secretary of the Department of Community Services.
-In the 1987 public service restructure, when all Australian Government departments were reorganised into 16 'super-ministries', Rose was named Associate Secretary of the Attorney-General's Department.
+In the 1987 public service restructure, when all Australian Government departments were reorganised into 16 "super-ministries", Rose was named Associate Secretary of the Attorney-General's Department.
 He was promoted to become the Department's Secretary in 1989.

 In May 1994, Rose left his Secretary role and was appointed President of the Australian Law Reform Commission.

 Rose joined law firm HWL Ebsworth as a consultant in 2011.
 The same year, he was also appointed Chair of the Defence Honours and Awards Tribunal.